k4kpk/k4kpk.github.io/sota-guides/Shortoff Mountain (W4C_WM-033).md

 #### Summit Guide

-* Hang antenna from tree: Yes
-* Space to guy mast: Yes
+* Hang antenna from tree: Yes; space to guy mast: Yes
 * Cell coverage: 2014 VZN=yes; 2015 ATT=yes

 #### See Also